IBM/ai-on-z-containers/nlp-spaCy/README.md

 ## Usage

-This image can be built using the podman or docker build command.  e.g., 'docker build -t 'spacy_s390x' .'
-Note that this docker files relies on base images from the [IBM Z and LinuxONE Container Image Registry (ICR) ](https://ibm.github.io/ibm-z-oss-hub/main/main.html).
+This image can be built using the podman or docker build command.  e.g., `docker build -t 'spacy_s390x' .` Note that this docker files relies on base images from the [IBM Z and LinuxONE Container Image Registry (ICR) ](https://ibm.github.io/ibm-z-oss-hub/main/main.html).

 This build file includes jupyter and an example notebook to demonstrate basic syntax analysis with spaCy.